squid-cache/squid-cache.github.io/Features/ConfigUpdater.rst

  * squid developers are continually improving squid.conf settings and the systems behind them  so the system must be easily updated.

  * might be done best as a built-in parser processing path.
-However the current parsers (plural!) and configure startup/restart/reload/shutdown pathways all need to be re-worked properly before this can be built-in.
+However the current parsers (plural!) and configure startup/restart/reload/shutdown pathways all need to be re-worked properly before this can be built-in. see [[Features/HotConf]] for details on that work.

 ----
 CategoryFeature